-To make it easy to determine a consistent risk rating for each hazard, it is useful to have a tool that combines the likelihood of an accident or incident occurring with the potential consequences.
+To make it easy to determine a consistent risk rating for each hazard, it is useful to have a tool that combines the likelihood of an accident or incident occurring with the potential impact.
 This analysis can be conducted easily through employing a risk matrix.
-An example of a 5 x 5 risk matrix is shown below:
+More information on the Risk Matrix can be found via UC Policy Number UCPL-4-221.